 Table of Contents

 Navahridaya Kalpa is proprietary medicine from Sri Sri Ayurveda.
-It is combination of medicinal herbs and used in management of hypertension.
-Navahridaya Kalpa contains herbs which are well known for treating heart problems.
+It is a combination of medicinal herbs and used in the management of hypertension.
+Navahridaya Kalpa contains herbs which are well-known for treating heart problems.

 What is High BP?